JHarrison89/rails-api-session-auth-template/README.md

 ## Sending emails
-ActionMailer is used to send emails from a test gmail account when a user signs up or resets their password. <br>
+ActionMailer is used to send emails from a test Gmail account when a user signs up or resets their password. <br>
 Settings can be found in `config/environments/development.rb`

-Note: a password has been created for third party access to the test gmail account and stored in .env file.
+Note: a password has been created for third-party access to the test Gmail account and stored in .env file.

   ```
   config.action_mailer.default_url_options = {